 An employer can only receive tax relief on a pension contribution if it's made on behalf of an employee (or in some circumstances an ex-employee).

 A contribution can be made by a company on behalf of someone other than an employee (say the spouse or child of a controlling director) but such a contribution would be regarded as a third party contribution.
-A third party contribution is treated as if it had been made by the individual who would benefit from the relevant tax relief, as set out in pension contributions - the basics - the employer wouldn't be able to receive corporate tax relief.
+A third party contribution is treated as if it had been made by the individual who would benefit from the relevant tax relief, as set out in pension contributions - all you need to know - the employer wouldn't be able to receive corporate tax relief.

 However, if an employer makes contribution for an employee's spouse or family member, as part of their employee's flexible remuneration package the Finance Act 2013 includes provisions to ensure that these contributions will be taxed as a benefit in kind to the employee.
 The contribution will also be added to earnings for National Insurance purposes.